BC Eliminating MSP Premiums

 New Payroll Tax

-The BC Government announced earlier this year that it will be eliminating Medical Services Plan (MSP) premiums effective January 1, 2020.
+The BC Government announced that it will be eliminating Medical Services Plan (MSP) premiums effective January 1, 2020.

 To replace the lost MSP premium revenues the Province will be introducing an Employer Health Tax.
 While many organizations already pay MSP premiums on behalf of their employees those organizations which do not pay the premiums for their employees will now be facing a new expense.
 The full rate of the tax is 1.95% of total payroll as shown below: